vr-malaadin/CodeSavvy/README.md

 ---

+### **User API Setup for Quote**

+To enable the **Programming Quote of the Day** feature, you will need to add your own API key:

+1. Locate the `user_api.json` file in your local project folder.
+2. Open the file and replace `"YOUR_OWN_API_KEY_HERE"` with your personal GEMINI API key (this key should be obtained from Google AI Studio).
+3. Save the file.

+**Important:** This file is local to your machine.
+Make sure to enter your own API key in the `"YOUR_OWN_API_KEY_HERE"` spot.
+Once set, the extension will fetch daily quotes from the API.
+If there is an issue with the API or key, the extension will fall back to a default static quote.

+---

 ## **File Structure**

 ```
 CodeSavvy/
 ├── popup.html        # The extension's HTML interface
 ├── popup.js          # Main JavaScript for handling functionality
+├── apiService.js     # JavaScript file handling API service and quote fetching
 ├── background.js     # Background script for context menu and text actions
 ├── manifest.json     # Metadata and permissions for the extension
 ├── Icons/            # Folder containing icons used in the UI